EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 2. The Resource Registration needs to connect with other services that are protected via OIDC (e.g., resource-catalogue, eoapi)<br>
    _Ref. `RESOURCE_REGISTRATION_PROTECTED_TARGETS`_

+!!! note
-> If neither of these apply, you can skip this step.
+    If neither of these apply, you can skip this step.

 The client can be created using the Crossplane Keycloak provider via the `Client` CRD. `configure-resource-registration.sh` already rendered `generated-iam.yaml` (the `Client` CRD plus its client-secret `Secret`) when either of the two cases above applied - this requires [Crossplane](../prerequisites/crossplane.md) with its Keycloak provider installed and configured.